chrisburnell/chrisburnell.com/src/posts/articles/2024-05-17-open-source-dilemma.md

 During this time, I had also dipped my toes into running my own server, getting my head around [nginx](https://nginx.org), poked and patched enough holes in the back-end of a website or two, and finally had enough knowledge under my belt to host my website myself.

-On <time datetime="2020-08-06T15:33:03+0000">the 6<sup>th</sup> of August, 2020</time>, after discovering [Eleventy](https://www.11ty.dev), I pushed the first commit to my repository for the next big iteration of my website.
+On <time datetime="2020-08-06T15:33:03+0000">the {{ 6 | ordinal | safe }} of August, 2020</time>, after discovering [Eleventy](https://www.11ty.dev), I pushed the first commit to my repository for the next big iteration of my website.
 From then on, my website has been built with [GitHub Workflows](https://docs.github.com/en/actions/using-workflows) and deployed to my server.

 Despite this major change to the construction of my website, I still keep the source code of my website open and public.
 Because the landscape of publishing websites is a lot more forgiving nowadays—you don’t *need* your own server to deploy websites of many different kinds as you once *did need*—I’m able to make full use of the wide and wonderful ecosystem of plugins (and more) that are freely-available for Eleventy.